promptengineers-ai/core/README.md

 # Conduct a chat using the langchain_http_vectorstore_chat method with specific parameters
 result, cb = chat_controller.langchain_http_vectorstore_chat(
-    messages=[
-        {
-            'role': 'system',
-            'content': 'You are a helpful document retrieval AI, use the context to answer the user queries.'
-        },
-        {
-            'role': 'user',
-            'content': 'Can you summarize the context?'
-        }
-    ],
+    messages=MESSAGES,
-    model="gpt-4-turbo",  # Specify the model to use (GPT-4 Turbo)
+    model=MODEL,  # Specify the model to use (GPT-4 Turbo)
-    temperature=0.9,      # Set the temperature for response variability vectorstore=vectorstore,  # Use the previously loaded vectorstore )
+    temperature=TEMPERATURE,      # Set the temperature for response variability vectorstore=vectorstore,  # Use the previously loaded vectorstore )
 ```